Skip to main content

 requirements:

-1: Must be a single, self-contained standalone react component (one export, no imports)
+1: Must be a single, self-contained standalone react component (a single export, with no imports)

 As shown above, acai gives each requirement an ID that is unique, stable, and readable.
-These IDs can be referenced anywhere (in tests, comments, and other specs), and are extracted from code with a single command.
+These IDs should be referenced liberally (in tests, comments, and other specs), and are extracted from code with a single command.
+The idea is when your spec changes, your code must change too.

 Why acai?